-The Agency aim to benchmark and screen using the Article 29 of the Framework Financial Regulation using the methodology used by the Commission.
+The Agency aim to Benchmarking and Screening following the Article 29 of the Framework Financial Regulation using the methodology used by the Commission.

-In line with this, the Agency will continue to work on internal efficiency and the organization chart presented above will evolve to assure compliance with the objective of overhead no more than 25% of the all staff in the organization in 2015 and 22% in 2016 onwards.
+In line with this, the Agency will continue to work on internal efficiency and the organization chart presented above will evolve to assure compliance with the objective of overhead no more than 23% of the all organization in 2015 and 22% in 2016 onwards.